subhartheed/RedHat-Test.io/docs/index.md

 - [Connecting to the Owncloud Server using a Desktop or Mobile Client](#connecting-to-the-owncloud-server-using-a-desktop-or-mobile-client)

 ## Installation and Configuration of an Owncloud Server
+ownCloud server is available in three editions:

+- The free community-supported server.
+This is the core server for all editions.
+- The Standard Subscription for customers who want paid support for the core Server, without Enterprise applications.
+- The Enterprise Subscription provides paid support for the Enterprise Edition.
+This includes the core Server and Enterprise apps.
 Owncloud can be installed using [**Owncloud zip** or **tarball**](https://owncloud.com/download-server/) for production environments.
 They contain all supported community and enterprise apps.
 Upgrading to Enterprise only requires a licence key.
 These packages offer the most customizable installation method for admin users.
 As an admin, you can install ownCloud in the following ways:
 - [Manual Installation](https://doc.owncloud.com/server/10.6/admin_manual/installation/manual_installation/manual_installation.html)